ksvc/ks265codec/README.md

 which specifies the number of threads used for decoding process by a non-negative value [threadnum].
 Default: [threadnum] = 0, when all available threads can be utilized.

+#Performance of decoder

+KSC265 decoder is compared with openHEVC in ffmpeg on ARM32@andriod, ARM64@andriod and ARM64@IOS.

+On average, results show that,

+KC265 decoder can achieve more than two times the speed of openHEVC in ffmpeg, and details can be found in the excels for decoding performance.

-#Performance
+#Performance of encoder

-KSC265 is compared with X265 and QY265 on Win7@i5-4670 using following parameters:
+KSC265 encoder is compared with X265 and QY265 on Win7@i5-4670 using following parameters:

 Case for low latency: